Features ▾

 • Advanced end-to-end encryption using our unique technology

-• Zero-access encryption – we can’t see your data, even if we wanted to
+• Zero-access encryption – we can’t see your encrypted data, even if we wanted to

 • 10 Free email aliases, so your real address stays hidden